Skip to main content

 Benalúa de las Villas

-Like many towns in Granada province, Benalúa de las Villas was repopulated with inhabitants from other parts of Spain during the Christian Reconquest.
-The town, located in the area of Las Montes, is the centre of olive oil production for the surrounding area through the San Sebastián co-operative.
+Benalúa de las Villas was repopulated with inhabitants from other parts of Spain during the Christian Re-conquest.
+The town, located in the area of Las Montes, is the centre of olive oil production for the surrounding area through the San Sebastián Co-operative.
+It has a population of around 1400 inhabitants.

 Things to See